 What to wear to see Stonehenge?

-This megalithic monument is located outdoors in the middle of a landscape that is not protected from wind and rain.
-Before setting off on your excursion I advise you to take a look at the weather forecast for the area to try to choose a day with stable weather.
+This megalithic monument is out in the open in the middle of a landscape that is not protected from wind or rain.
+Before you set off on your excursion I advise you to check the weather forecast for the area to try and pick a day with stable weather.

 Is Stonehenge a monument to visit with children?

 Absolutely.
-The little ones can run around the meadow and be amazed by the size of the rocks, while the older ones will have the chance to get closer to history by going on a fun excursion.
+The little ones will be able to run around the meadow and be amazed by the size of the rocks while the older ones will have the chance to get closer to history on a fun excursion.

 But... what is Stonehenge really?